TheLeopard65/WSL2-setup/README.md

 - The scripts must be executed with root privileges.
 Use `sudo` to run them.
 - Ensure that you have WSL2 installed and configured before running these scripts.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Disclaimer

-These scripts are provided as-is, without any warranty.
+Though These scripts are provided as-is, without any warranty but have made sure these script are without any fault or weakness/exploitability.
 Use them at your own risk and ensure that they are compatible with your system and its requirements.

-For more details and usage, refer to each script's comments and inline documentation.
+If you find any vulnerability or weakness in the scripts please let me know.